srujansanthosh/Basic-search-app/README.md

-# Simple Patient Search Starter Project
+# Simple Patient Search Application in Ember

 This is a simple search application over a set of patient records.